 His activism started from fighting against nukes.
-He got involved in the coalition lobbing for the treaty on the prohibition of nuclear weapons.
+He got involved in the coalition lobbying for the treaty on the prohibition of nuclear weapons.
 Finally, in 2017, 122 countries voted in favor of the complete ban.

 Change requires time, but it’s possible.
 Tourists are coming to the favela.
-They see that people who live here are alike anybody else.
-The hostel and other projects improve the economic situation of the residents, give them back a sense of dignity.
+They see that people who live here are like anybody else.
+The hostel and other projects improve the economic situation of the residents, giving them a sense of dignity.
 And make them visible also to the institutions.
 But the most difficult points are yet to be solved: how to integrate favelas to the rest of the city without losing the sense of community, authenticity?
 How to convince the government to actively support all these excluded people?
 How to build trust in a place which, neglected by the society and attacked by the police, created a defense mechanism that loathes collaboration?